racedisparityaudit/style-guide/principles.md

 For example:

-> although the data shows rises or falls in visits for some ethnic groups, these figures may not represent the wider population because of the small number of people surveyed.
+> although the data shows rises or falls in visits for some ethnic groups, these figures may not represent the wider population because of the small number of people surveyed

 ## Define terms